Siddharthchn/Metaverse/README.md

   <h1 align="center">Metaverse</h1>

   <h3 align="center">
-  This is a landing page for Metaverse built with React.js , TailwindCSS, valtio and Framer-Motion .
+  This is a Website for Metaverse built with React.js , TailwindCSS, valtio and Framer-Motion .
   </h3>
  <br />

- ### Click here for live demo   <a href="https://siddharthchn.github.io/Nike/" target="_blank">Metaverse</a>
+ ### Click here for live demo   <a href="https://siddharthchn.github.io/Metaverse/" target="_blank">Metaverse</a>

 </p>